 Home Ownership

 Habitat for Humanity Clark & Floyd Indiana believes that all hard-working individuals and families should have access to the benefits and stability of homeownership.
-In this belief, we are committed to partnering with families to build decent, quality, and affordable housing.
+We are committed to partnering with families to build decent, quality, and affordable housing.

-The low cost of our homes is made possible by the exceptional support of our community.
+The low cost of our homes is made possible through the exceptional support of our community.
 Building costs remain low thanks to impressive donations and generous volunteerism.

 Need for Housing